buhfur/ConfigFiles/notes/linux.md

 In this document I have added various bash snippets ,tips , and other useful pieces of knowledge that might help me navigate the insane POWAH of linux.

+---

 # Command snippets

+**Start comand as background job**

+`command &`

+Add an ampersand at the end of the command

+Type jobs to view your background tasks

+use `fg ` by itself to bring the most recently started background job to the foreground of the console.
+From there you can stop the job using Ctrl-Z or Ctrl-C

+**ist largest files in current directory**

+`du . | sort -nr | head -n10`

+**List largest directories in current directory**

+`du -s * | sort -nr | head -n10`

+**Change file extension of all files in director**

+`rename 's/\.foo$/.bar/' *.foo`

+replace foo with the current extension , replace bar with the new ext.

 **Show keycode for keybind**